txpipe/tx3/docs/resolver-protocol/index.md

+---
-# TRP: Transaction Resolver Protocol
+title: "TRP: Transaction Resolver Protocol"
+---

 Sequence diagram of how the Client interacts with the chain through a TRP endpoint.